buccancs/gsr_rgbt_project/README.md

 The training script will:

 - Load and process the data for all subjects found in data/recordings/.
+- Extract signals from multiple ROIs (index finger base, ring finger base, palm center) using MediaPipe hand landmark detection.
 - Perform cross-validation based on the specified method (LOSO by default).
+- Implement a proper train/validation/test split with subject-aware validation to prevent data leakage.
-- Save the trained model (.keras) and the corresponding data scaler (.joblib) for each fold.
+- Save the trained model (.keras or .pt) and the corresponding data scaler (.joblib) for each fold.
+- Save detailed metadata about the training process, including model configuration, preprocessing parameters, training parameters, and evaluation metrics.
 - Generate logs for TensorBoard.
 - Save the final cross-validation performance metrics to a CSV file.